BrenMun/snowboy_ros/README.md

 ## 2. Creating Environment Variables for the Package

-The environment variable "SNOWBOY_PYTHON3_PATH", which is the path for the header snowboydecoder.py, needs to be added in "~/.bashrc" so the rospy node can use it for hotword detection.
+The environment variable "SNOWBOY_PYTHON3_PATH", which is the path for the header snowboydecoder.py, needs to be added to "~/.bashrc" so the rospy node can use snowboydecoder.HotwordDetector().

 Open "~/.bashrc":